sudarshan2401/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your computer.
+1. Ensure you have Java `11` or above installed on your computer.
 2. Download the latest `EduTrack.jar` from [here](https://github.com/AY2324S1-CS2103T-T15-3/tp/releases).
 3. Copy the file to the folder you want to use as the _home folder_ for your EduTrack.
 4. Open a command terminal, `cd` into the folder you placed your `EduTrack.jar` file in, and type `java -jar EduTrack.jar` to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   A GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.
 Refer to [EduTrack's Graphical User Interface](#edutrack-s-graphical-user-interface) if you want to learn more about EduTrack's interface.

 ![Ui](images/quickstart.png)